US citizen accused of killing North Carolina woman while vacationing. Here's what we know

 Robinson traveled to Mexico on a vacation with her college friends from Winston-Salem State University, according to her father, Bernard Robinson.

-She last spoke to her mother, Salamondra, on the phone on the morning of October 28, according to her father.
+She last spoke to her mother on the phone on the morning of October 28.

+Exactly one month later, her Salamondra Robinson recalled her final conversation with her daughter in an interview with CNN.

+"When I spoke with her, she seemed to be pretty happy.
+She was laughing," Salamondra Robinson said November 28.

 Robinson was found dead in the living room of her vacation rental the following day, US and Mexican authorities said.